ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 }
 ```

-The next sections will demonstrate how these functions can be implemnted in Fe.
+The next sections will demonstrate how these functions can be implemented in Fe.

 ## The ERC-20 Contract in Fe

 ### Contract definition and constructor

 Contracts are defined using the `contract` keyword, with the contract code following inside curly braces `{...}`.
-The contract's state varables are defined first, then the constructor function.
+The contract's state variables are defined first, then the constructor function.
 A constructor function sets some of the contract's state variables when the contract is deployed.
 The state variables required for an ERC-20 contract are:

 - balances: the number of tokens owned by an address, with type `Map<address, u256>`
 - allowances: The number of tokens the address owner has approved for spending, with type `Map<address, u256>`